nategri/nanotode/README.md

 OpenWorm project [1].

-It is my hope that this framework spurs further research (by myself and others) into how accurately we can render this tiny organism on a small computer
----possibly inspiring a new set of educational tools for young people with an interest in biology or robotics.
+It is my hope that this framework spurs further research (by myself and others) into how accurately we can render this tiny organism on a small computer---possibly inspiring a new set of educational tools for young people with an interest in biology or robotics.

 ## Project Layout